mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 **Katagiri**: Not within.
 Everything is emptiness.

-It is exactly *[unintelligible]*, not within, not with, not in, not on.
+It is exactly [here?], it's not within, not with, not in, not on.

 *[long silence]*